ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   If present, this parameter MUST encode a non-empty CBOR array of N elements, where N is the number of RSs in the group-audience for which the access token is issued.
 Each element of the CBOR array specifies the public key of one RS in the group-audience, and MUST follow the syntax and semantics of the "cnf" claim either from {{Section 3.1 of RFC8747}} for CBOR-based interactions, or from {{Section 3.1 of RFC7800}} for JSON-based interactions.
 It is not required that all the elements of the CBOR array rely on the same confirmation method.

   Each of the public keys may contain parameters specifying information such as the public key algorithm and use (e.g., by means of the parameters "alg" or "key_ops" in a COSE_Key structure).
-If such information is specified, a Client MUST NOT use a public key that is incompatible with the profile or PoP algorithm according to that information.
+If such information is specified, a client MUST NOT use a public key that is incompatible with the profile or PoP algorithm according to that information.
 An RS MUST reject a proof of possession using such a key with a response code equivalent to the CoAP code 4.00 (Bad Request).

 * The "aud2" parameter is OPTIONAL and specifies the identifiers of the RSs in the group-audience for which the access token is issued.